rkaiser0324/DNS-Flusher/README.md

 1. Fixed a critical bug in the tab-reloading logic.
 1. Additionally delete the current tab's AWSELB cookie, if it exists.
-1. If the `X-Instance` header is set, overlay it on the page along with the IP address, with inspiration from tinybigideas' [WebsiteIP](https://github.com/tinybigideas/WebsiteIP).
+1. If the `X-Instance` header is set, overlay it on the page along with the IP address and `X-PHP-Version` header.
+Thanks to tinybigideas' [WebsiteIP](https://github.com/tinybigideas/WebsiteIP) for the inspiration.

 ## Chrome Configuration